General Information

 What are the eligibility requirements to file a lemon law claim?

-A Demand For Arbitration will be docketed for a hearing when it is completed in full, accompanied by the information requested within Enclosures and submitted per the Filing Instructions.
+A Demand For Arbitration will be docketed for a hearing when completed in full, accompanied by the information requested within Enclosures, and submitted per the Filing Instructions.
 The claim will be returned if applicable enclosures are omitted.
-Please remember the preparation and presentation of the case is your responsibility.
+Please remember that preparing and presenting the case is your responsibility.

 Minimum Eligibility Requirements

-• The gross vehicle weight rating (GVWR) for a truck cannot exceed 12,000 pounds.
-Refer to the GVWR label on the inside edge of driver's door or refer to manufacturer or dealer documentation.
+- The gross vehicle weight rating (GVWR) for a truck cannot exceed 12,000 pounds.
+For more information, refer to the GVWR label on the inside edge of the driver's door or manufacturer or dealer documentation.

-• A vehicle finance account must be current as of the date of the hearing.
+- A vehicle finance account must be current as of the hearing date.

-• A consumer is precluded from filing through the State of Vermont process if the manufacturer's dispute settlement mechanism is elected.
+- If the manufacturer's dispute settlement mechanism is elected, a consumer is precluded from filing through the State of Vermont process.
 This third-party option is usually referenced in the owner's manual.

 There are two methods for filing a Demand For Arbitration.
-A consumer may choose Filing Method A: "three times out", or Filing Method B: "30 days out-of-service".
-The defect or condition must be present as of the date of filing for a "three-times-out" claim.
-There is no requirement for a current condition for a "30 days out-of-service" claim because the defect is the repair history during the time out-of service.
-There are circumstances under which a Demand may be filed with fewer than three repair attempts or fewer than 30 days out-of-service as described below.
-Please review the other eligibility requirements prior to filing and enclose the requested supporting documentation, which must be received prior to the scheduling of a hearing.
+A consumer may choose Filing Method A: "three-times-out," or Filing Method B: "30 days out-of-service".
+The defect or condition must be present as of the filing date for a "three-times-out" claim.
+There is no requirement for a current condition for a "30 days out-of-service" claim because the defect is the repair history during the time out-of-service.
+There are circumstances under which a Demand may be filed with fewer than three repair attempts or fewer than 30 days out-of-service, as described below.
+Please review the other eligibility requirements before filing and enclose the requested supporting documentation, which must be received before the scheduling of a hearing.

-Used vehicles are covered under the lemon law if the first repair occurred within the manufacturer's express warranty and other eligibility requirements have been met.
-A "new motor vehicle" means a passenger motor vehicle which is still under the manufacturer's express warranty.
+Used vehicles are covered under the Lemon law if the first repair occurred within the manufacturer's express warranty and other eligibility requirements have been met.
+A "new motor vehicle" means a passenger motor vehicle that is still under the manufacturer's express warranty.
 9 V.S.A.
 Section 4173(9).

 What is the difference between a "3 times-out claim (Filing Method A)" and a "30 days out-of-service claim (Filing Method B)"?